Technigo/project-food-zebras-1/README.md

 ## Your team's combination: Spanish restaurants in Stockholm

-Your team has been tasked with using the Zomato API to list Spanish restaurants in Stockholm
+Your team has been tasked with using the Zomato API to list Spanish restaurants in Stockholm in the style of the Foodora site:
 ![Foodora](https://camo.githubusercontent.com/d8830f6be0885ed11e19c64bec5d7c0d88be1137/68747470733a2f2f692e696d6775722e636f6d2f3151766b4f38702e6a7067)

 ## How to complete this task